hhsu15/react-review/README.md

 ## Get started

-Just for me to refresh React.
+Just to refresh React.
+We will be using hooks rather than class components.

 To create a react project